isw-kudos/huddo-docs/docs/boards/env/notifications.md

 ### Social Links
 The links below the brand logo can be customised.
 These do not necessarily need to be displayed as images/icons and can be text based links.

 The standard/default Huddo social links can be replaced by setting the `events.env.SOCIAL_LINKS` variable.
+Specifying an empty array will remove all social links.
 The links are specified in a JSON array of objects with the format:
 ```json
  {